Under 5 minutes, from zero to connected

 --token veirox_enr_... \

---backend https://veirox.com
+--backend https://connect.veirox.com

 The installer verifies its own signature against a pinned cosign key, drops the binary at /usr/local/bin/veirox-connector, installs a systemd unit, and starts it.
 Nothing left for you to wire up.